opensearch-project/documentation-website/_api-reference/index-apis/clear-index-cache.md

 The clear cache API operation clears the caches of one or more indexes.
 For data streams, the API clears the caches of the stream’s backing indexes.

-If you use the security plugin, you must have the `manage index` privileges.
+If you use the Security plugin, you must have the `manage index` privileges.
 {: .note}

 ### Path parameters